yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-add-endpoint.md

 You must create a VPC and deploy your cluster before you can configure a PSE.

-- To learn how to connect VPCs over a private link using endpoints, refer to [Connect VPCs](../managed-endpoint-aws/).
+- To learn how to connect your cluster to an application over a private link using endpoints, refer to [Set up private link](../managed-endpoint-aws/).

 ## Limitations